IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 Production Templates are admind owned VMs for environments defined within an enabled collection.
 Production templates are stored in folder named **Templates**.

-To identify your environment folder name, edit the environment within a collection and check the **'vm_template_folder'**, template-shared and template-user are temporary folders.
+To identify your environment folder name, click edit the environment within a collection and check the **'vm_template_folder'**, template-shared and template-user are temporary folders.

-To identify your environment folder name, edit the environment within a collection and check the **'vm_template_id'**
+To identify your environment folder name, click edit the environment within a collection and check the **'vm_template_id'**

 ## Steps to request a VMware template onboarding